 The term ‘tetralogy of Fallot’ is a congenital (present at birth) heart defect characterized by four key features:

-- ventricular septal defects (VSD), commonly referred to as a ‘hole in the heart;’
+- Ventricular Septal Defect (VSD), commonly referred to as a ‘hole in the heart;’

 Because of these defects, blood can’t get to the lungs easily, so the blood doesn’t get as much oxygen as it should.
 Because the aorta overrides the VSD, both oxygen-rich and oxygen-poor blood is pumped into the body.
 Babies born with unrepaired tetralogy of Fallot are often blue (cyanotic) because of the oxygen-poor blood that’s pumped throughout their body.